 - Assault and battery

 It would be unfair for you to bear the burden of paying medical bills or to suffer a loss of income after an accident that was not your fault.
-Instead, these burdens should fall on the person or entity that caused your injuries.
+Instead, these burdens should fall on the person or entity that caused your injuries, as soon as possible.

 You should have the freedom to focus on your recovery, rather than rushing back to work or skipping medical treatment because of a mounting pile of bills.
 Skimping on treatment could leave you with permanent disabilities that cause pain and limit your abilities for the rest of your life.

 Many victims hesitate to file legal claims, especially if they believe health insurance or MedPay will cover most or all of their medical bills and other economic losses.
 These hoped-for payments often do not materialize.
 Limitations on using health insurance and MedPay for your injuries include:

 - Health insurance may require you to meet a deductible or pay a copay for treatment.

 - MedPay may not cover ongoing or long-term medical expenses.

 - Health care providers might not accept MedPay coverage.

 - If you pay out of pocket, your insurer could reject reimbursement.

 If you choose to pursue an injury claim, you can seek compensation for all your relevant medical expenses, including any copays or deductibles you paid upfront.
 If you win or settle your case, you can use some of the funds to pay your medical providers.